What Really Happened to Jasper Taylor?

 One person said they thought they saw Taylor some years back in a homeless encampment on the outskirts of Sea Haven.

-The very last thing I did for this story was to visit Elizabeth Taylor during one of the Center’s visiting hours.
+The last thing I did for this story was visit Elizabeth Taylor during one of the Centre’s visiting hours.
 She moved in and out of lucidity, and I asked her what she thought had happened to her husband.

 “He’s gone,” she said, matter of factly.